-His early work Principles of Mathematics (1903) became famous for contending his subject in terms of a close relationship to logic.
-This has been described as logicism, meaning the view that mathematics is significantly reducible to formal logic.
+His early work Principles of Mathematics (1903) is famous for contending his subject in terms of a close relationship to logic.
+This stance has been described as logicism, meaning the view that mathematics is significantly reducible to formal logic.
 Russell arrived at his basic view of “mathematical logic” quite independently of the obscure Gottlob Frege (1848-1925), the German mathematician of Jena University who converged in this form of conceptualism (or logicism).

 These are weighty criticisms indeed.
 One is obliged to look closely at Magee’s personal description of Russell, whom he met towards the end of the latter’s long life, in 1960 to be precise.

 Magee found that Russell was an elegantly courteous host, mentally alert at the age of 87, a fluent and humorous talker, and possessing a social record of impressive contacts the world over.
 For instance, Russell described how he had taught philosophy to the poet T. S. Eliot at Harvard.
-“He did not tell me what I subsequently discovered, that he [Russell] had had an affair with Eliot’s wife while the Eliots were living under his roof” (ibid., p.
-264).
+“He did not tell me what I subsequently discovered, that he [Russell] had had an affair with Eliot’s wife while the Eliots were living under his roof” (Magee 1998:264).